Light Dark Matter in a Blazar-heated Universe: Plasma instability and IGM heating

 where $\Sigma_{\mathrm{std}} \dot{\mathcal{Q}} = \dot{\mathcal{Q}}_{\mathrm{H-I,photo}} + \dot{\mathcal{Q}}_{\mathrm{He-I,photo}} + \dot{\mathcal{Q}}_{\mathrm{He-II,photo}} + \dot{\mathcal{Q}}_{\mathrm{H-II,rec}} + \dot{\mathcal{Q}}_{\mathrm{He-III,rec}} + \dot{\mathcal{Q}}_{\mathrm{Compton}} + \dot{\mathcal{Q}}_{\mathrm{free-free}}$.
 For a heating rate contribution of $\dot{Q}_{B}$ from blazars, we use the parameterisation based on 40 observed blazars within 1-$\sigma$ uncertainty as shown in \citep{chang2012cosmological}, \citep{puchwein2012lyman}:

 In this work, the following parameter $p$ describes the contribution of blazar heating as $\log _{10} \dot{Q}_{\mathrm{mod}} = p =\{3-6\} $ for moderate to weak blazar heating cases, depending on the instability growth rate.
-We show the temperature-density relation as a solution to Eq. \ref{eq:trhoeq}, in Figs. \ref{fig:trhonobl}, \ref{fig:trhop5.5}, and \ref{fig:trhop3.5} without blazar heating, for weak blazar heating ($p =5.5$), and moderate blazar heating ($p =3.5$) respectively.
-In Fig. \ref{fig:trhonobl}, $\gamma \sim 1.6$ and slope of the temperature-density relation is consistent with canonical heating mechanisms described above \citep{mcquinn2016evolution} without shocks or additional heating components such as plasma instabilities.
+We show the temperature-density relation as a solution to Eq. \ref{eq:trhoeq}, neglecting local changes to overdensity at the redshift window of interest $z \sim 2-3.5$, in Figs. \ref{fig:trhonobl}, \ref{fig:trhop5.5}, and \ref{fig:trhop3.5} without blazar heating, for weak blazar heating ($p =5.5$), and moderate blazar heating ($p =3.5$) respectively.
+In Fig. \ref{fig:trhonobl}, the slope of the temperature-density relation is qualitatively consistent with canonical heating mechanisms described above \citep{mcquinn2016evolution} without shocks or additional heating components such as plasma instabilities.
 Subsequently, in presence of weak blazar heating $p=5.5$, we witness the transition to inverted $T-\rho$ and $T-z$ relations in Fig. \ref{fig:trhop5.5}, while the expected inversion is clearly visible in Fig. \ref{fig:trhop3.5} for moderate blazar heating $p=3.5$.
 In order to understand the realistic heating scenario, we plot the IGM temperature at mean density for a range of $p$, as shown in Fig. \ref{fig:t0zdata} using Lyman-$\alpha$ datasets \citep{walther2019new},\citep{hiss2018new}.

 We have set $z=3.5$ as the end of reionization while initializing our computation in solving for the redshift-dependent temperature-density relation.
 The main source of uncertainty in the calculation stems from the HeII models used.